haddagart/realpython-rest-api-with-flask/README.md

-# realpython-rest-api-with-flask
+# Python REST APIs With Flask, Connexion, and SQLAlchemy

-This code is based on the tutorial series entitled : "Python REST APIs With Flask, Connexion, and SQLAlchemy" by RealPython
+**Disclaimer** : Both the tutorial and the code can be found [here](https://realpython.com/flask-connexion-rest-api) by [RealPython](https://github.com/realpython).
+I am just a learner not the code owner nor the author.